NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/overview-history.rst

 institution that attempts to acquire and preserve it.

 NLNZ Tools SIP Generation Fairfax is a set of functionality for use in ingesting Fairfax-specific content.
 This *fairfax* ingestion, which is a feed from Fairfax of their digital print publications.
+The Fairfax code does the custom processing involved with processing the Fairfax files.

+Since the Fairfax code was written, more digital newspaper print publications have required processing.
+NLNZ Tools SIP Generation Newspapers is adapted from NLNZ Tools SIP Generation Fairfax.
+Its main difference is that it can be configured to process different newspaper file types other than Fairfax, and new publications can be added to it.
+Digital newspaper files are fed from various publishers which need to need ingested into Rosetta.
-This code does the custom processing involved with processing the Fairfax files.
+This code does the custom processing involved with processing the newspaper files.

 Project objectives
 ------------------